Table of Contents

 A cluster configuration is scalable.
 Since most of the workload is taken up by the agents and not the master, adding more capacity to your ThinLinc installation is generally as easy as installing one or more new agent servers

-Once the two parameters above have been configured, and the vsmagent and vsmserver services have been restarted, these ThinLinc servers will then function as a cluster.
+Once the master and agents within a cluster are configured, and the vsmagent and vsmserver services have been restarted, these ThinLinc servers will then function as a cluster.

 When multiple agents have been configured as part of a cluster, it is usually desirable to keep their configurations synchronised.
 Instead of making the same change seperately on each agent, ThinLinc ships with the tool tl-rsync-all to ensure that configuration changes can be synchronised easily across all agents in a cluster.
 See Chapter 13, Commands on the ThinLinc Server for more information on how to use this tool.

-The tl-rsync-all command should be run on the master server, since it is the master which has a list of all agents in the cluster (in /vsmserver/terminalservers ).
+The tl-rsync-all command should be run on the master server, since it is the master which has the knowledge of which agents there are in the cluster.
 For this reason, it is often useful to configure the master server as an agent as well, even if it will not be used to host user sessions in general.
 This allows the master to be used as a "template" agent, where configuration changes can be made and tested by an administrator before pushing them out to the rest of the agents in the cluster.
 In this way, configuration changes are never made on the agents themselves; rather, the changes are always made on the master server, and then distributed to the agents using tl-rsync-all.

 An example of how one might implement such a system is to configure the master server as an agent which only accepts sessions for a single administrative user.
 The steps to do this are as follows: